Walter Duncan (painter): Biography

-He was born in London in 1848 to the artist Edward Duncan and Berthia née Huggins, the daughter of British marine painter William John Huggins.
-He studied art at the British Museum and the Heatherley School of Fine Art and served a seven-year apprenticeship at the Royal Academy of Arts.
-In 1874, he was elected an Associate of the Royal Watercolour Society.
-Proud of this distinction, he sometimes appended "A.R.W.S." to his name when he signed his works.
+Walter Duncan was born in London in 1847 to the Royal Academy artist Edward Duncan RWS and his wife Berthia, the daughter of British marine painter William John Huggins.
+His older brother was the artist Allan Duncan (1844-1925).
+Walter Duncan studied at the Heatherley School of Fine Art before entering the Royal Academy Schools.
+In 1874 he was elected an Associate of the Royal Watercolour Society and his paintings from then on bear the initials A.R.W.S. beneath his signature.
+Although principally a watercolourist - he exhibited 224 paintings at the RWS - Walter Duncan also painted in oils, though examples are rare.

-In 1871, he married Harriet Charlotte Florence Pigott née Condy (1846-1880), the daughter of the painter Nicholas Matthews Condy.
-After her death, he remarried the daughter of an officer stationed in the North-Western Provinces.
+In 1871 he married Harriet Charlotte Condy (1846-1880), the daughter of the painter Nicholas Matthews Condy.
+In 1883, after her death, he married Elizabeth Sophia Anne Haase Child Gascoyne, the daughter of an officer stationed in the North-Western Provinces.
 This led to a two-year stay in India.

-He died in 1932 in Richmond, London.
+Between 1869 and 1893 Duncan exhibited at the Royal Academy, the Royal Society of British Artists, the Grosvenor Gallery, the New Gallery, and the Royal Watercolour Society.
+From the 1870s he was also one of the principal artists of The Illustrated London News.
+He died in Richmond, London in 1932.